-PPI Focused Library by 2P2I and iPPIDB dataset and the Rule of Four
+PPI Focused Library by the Rule of Four

-PPI Focused Library by 2D Similarity Search vs Binding DB, Pubmed DB
+PPI Focused Library by 2D Similarity Search vs. Binding DB, Pubmed DB, ChEMBL DB

-A reference set (≥40K) of small organic molecules with activity in 28 PPI assays towards the following protein complexes was collected Using Binding DB, Pubmed DB, and ChEMBL DB [5-6]:
+A reference set (≥40K) of small organic molecules with activity in PPI-related assays towards the following protein complexes was collected Using Binding DB, Pubmed DB, and ChEMBL DB [5-6]:

-After filtering and merging their activity data, the resulting 10,000 unique compounds were obtained and further used as a basis for the library design.
-The MDL public keys and the Tanimoto similarity cut-off 90 % were applied to the Life Chemicals HTS Compound Collection that enabled picking up almost 14,400 compounds for the Library.
+After filtering and merging their activity data (Activity < 10 μM), the resulting 20,000 unique compounds were obtained and further used as a basis for the library design.
+The MDL public keys and the Tanimoto similarity cut-off 80 % were applied to the Life Chemicals HTS Compound Collection that enabled picking up almost 14,400 compounds for the Library.
 Also, PAINS, reactive groups, and in-house developed MedChem filters were applied to provide the resulting compound set.